Prathameshzad/pig-game/README.md

 # pig-game
-Pig Game is a dice-based tabletop game where players roll to accumulate points, aiming for a target score (usually 100).
-Rolling a 1 wipes out current turn points.
-Balancing risk and reward, the first to reach the goal wins.
-Simple, engaging, and perfect for family gatherings.
-"Pig Game: A Dice-Rolling Adventure"

 The Pig Game is an engaging and exciting dice-based tabletop game that combines luck, strategy, and a dash of risk-taking.
 It's a popular pastime for players of all ages and has been enjoyed by families, friends, and casual gamers alike.